The Politics of The Pill

 Now the idea of health insurance covering birth control has been, and remains, controversial in several ways.
 Some of which are obvious, and some of which are not:

-Religious, or ethical grounds – Of course there are a lot of New Yorkers who – based upon their personal beliefs – would object to paying for health insurance that is then forced to provide birth control.
+Religious, or ethical grounds – Of course there are a lot of New Yorkers who – based upon their personal beliefs – would object to being forced to provide birth control by paying for health insurance that covers it.
 But those folks can’t, since they haven’t been given any chance to speak.
-By issuing an all-encompassing, “Because I said so” ruling from on high, Cuomo has totally negated the voices of his constituency.
+By issuing an all-encompassing, “Because I said so” ruling from on high, the Governor has totally negated these voices within his constituency.

 Legal grounds – Cuomo’s edict is just that – an edict.
-Or to use politically correct legal jargon it’s called a regulation, since the command was issued from the Office of the Governor.
+It’s not a law, but rather to use politically correct legal jargon it’s called a regulation, since the command was issued from the Office of the Governor.

 And not the elected representatives of the people of New York.
 Just like in the days of Olde, when the King could scream “Off with his (or her) head!”
 The deed would be done, and there was simply no further discussion to be heard about the matter.

 It’s a political tool that hasn’t been lost with time, and whether we label them as Royal Decrees or Executive Orders, these kinds of directives not only carry the full force of law.
 They also subvert our Constitutional system of checks and balances, because they don’t reflect the opinion and will of the majority.

 Economic grounds – All this philosophical pondering aside, there is a much more practical, financial reason why I find the good Governor’s plan upsetting, yet at the same time laughable.

 To help get the word out about his announcement, Cuomo bypassed the mainstream media by tweeting that his new policies would “firmly secure access to reproductive health services in New York State.”